iPad 12th Gen (2026) release date expectations, price estimates and upgrades

 As always, you can count on Apple’s long-term support, with around 6 years of software updates and 7 years of security patches.

-Currently, the current base iPad doesn’t support Apple’s new AI features, called Apple Intelligence, but that could change with the next generation as AI starts playing a bigger role in the overall mobile experience.
+Currently, the current base iPad doesn’t support Apple’s new AI features, called Apple Intelligence, but that is likely going to change.
+So, this iteration of the entry-level iPad will likely bring Apple Intelligence for the first time.

 iPad 12th gen hardware and specs

-One thing already feels like a lock – the 12th-gen iPad is getting a serious chip upgrade.
-The current model runs on the A16, and while an earlier Apple leak suggested the next version will jump straight to the A18, the same processor powering the iPhone 16 and iPhone 16 Plus, now a new one hints at the A19 being inside
+One thing is for certain: the 12th-gen iPad is getting a serious chip upgrade.
+The current model runs on the A16, and while an earlier Apple leak suggested the next version will jump straight to the A18, the same processor powering the iPhone 16 and iPhone 16 Plus, now a newer one hints at the A19 being inside

 Should I wait for the iPad 12th gen?

 • You should wait for the iPad 12th gen if you're still using an older base model like the iPad 9.
-By the time the new one arrives, it’ll be the perfect moment to upgrade – and going with the latest version is usually a smart move.
-While it might not be a huge leap over the current iPad 11th gen, it'll definitely be a noticeable upgrade from the iPad 9 or anything older.
+By the time the new one arrives, it’ll be the perfect moment to upgrade.
+Also, going with the latest version is usually a smart move.

 Google News Follow